geekskool/turbo-server/README.md

 `this.res` in the handler.
 To call the next handler call `this.next()`.

 ## Router
-Router class whose constructor can be acccessed by `App.Router()` class provides routing functionalities.
+Router class whose constructor can be acccessed by `App.Router()` provides routing functionalities.

 To add specific function (`func`) to a route use `router.get(route, func)`(for GET requests) or `router.post(route, func)`(for POST requests) where `router` is an instance of `App.Router` route is the relative path.